 Mike’s team of providers at the UK Gill Heart Institute included:• Srinivasa Appakondu, MD, Mike's cardiologist at the UK Gill Heart Institute Appalachian Heart Center in Hazard, who referred Mike to UK HealthCare.• David Booth, MD, a Gill Heart Institute doctor who cared for Mike at the Lexington VA Medical Center.• Navin Rajagopalan, MD, the transplant cardiologist, medical director for cardiac transplant and medical director heart failure at the Gill Heart Institute, who managed Mike's care while he was on the transplant list and continues his follow-up care.• Charles Hoopes, MD, and • Roh Yanagida, MD, the cardiothoracic transplant surgeons who performed Mike's heart transplant.• Donna Dennis, RN, CCTC, UK Heart/Lung Transplant Coordinator.

-• Gill Heart Institute• Advanced cardiovascular imaging• Gill Imaging Center fact sheet • Heart failure, assist devices and transplants • UK HealthCare, ARH and AHC celebrate partnership in Eastern Kentucky, September 16, 2013
+• Gill Heart Institute• Advanced cardiovascular imaging• Gill Imaging Center• Heart failure, assist devices and transplants • UK HealthCare, ARH and AHC celebrate partnership in Eastern Kentucky, September 16, 2013

 • UK Transplant Center • Heart transplantation • Frequently asked questions